 - Companies are now able to screen a double number of developers.
 The conversion ratio in the face-to-face interviews has increased by 70%.
 The calculation is simple, if previously companies were screening 2 candidates out of 10, now they are able to screen 4 to 5 candidates.
 And now they spend time in assessing if the candidate will be a good fit for the organization.

 And all this results in money saved.

-To help you narrow down here is the breakdown of most popular and latest Java ready to use skills test.
-While this isn’t an extensive list, it does provide insight into the most in-demand programming tests sought after by employers.
+To help you narrow down, here is the breakdown of most popular and latest Java ready to use skills test.
+While this isn’t an exhaustive list, it does provide insight into the most in-demand programming tests sought after by employers.

 Most Popular Java Tests